rtiangha/Lemonade/README.md

 ## Contacting

-**We are lookign for devlopers so please contant us on discord if you are interested**
+**We are looking for developers! so please contact us on discord if you are interested**

 [![](https://dcbadge.vercel.app/api/server/INVITEID)](https://discord.gg/INVITEID)